In a Nutshell

 In a meeting with PlusPlus, the team saw the new Experts feature that PlusPlus developed for coaching, mentorship, and office hours use cases.
 Trevor and John quickly realized that this new module could also support their need for 1-on-1s.

 So, why not just use the calendar to schedule these meetings?
 “At Netflix, people’s calendars are ‘bananas’.”, says John.
 Trying to find the time to meet with someone is just that much harder that introduces enough friction for people to avoid scheduling them.
-By having a way to advertise them in a single way, it makes it easy for the team’s internal customers to reach out and schedule a meeting.
+By utilizing the PlusPlus platform and having the ability to advertise their availabilities in a single way makes it easy for the team’s internal customers to reach out and schedule a meeting.
 It makes the team more accessible.

-Similar to Ask Me Anything (AMA) sessions on the internet, the team created Ask-Us-Anything offering.
-The pitch was: Got a question, sign up for a 1-on-1 session and get some quality face time with us.
+Similar to Ask Me Anything (AMA) sessions on the internet, the team created Ask-Us-Anything program as their version of a 1-on-1.
+With the help of PlusPlus, they opened up their free slots in their schedules to be bookable by any team member with a question.
+The pitch was: You got a question, sign up for a 1-on-1 session and get some quality face time with us.

 Why not Slack or email for 1-on-1s?
-“It’s not a truly blended learning experience unless we have this element of it.
-People want this type of interaction.
-We also have Slack”, says John.
-“We want to offer that warm blanket experience”.
+“It’s not a truly blended learning experience unless we have (the face-time) element of it.
+People want this type of interaction,” says John.

 “It is often that people tell us `This is the best meeting I’ve had the entire year`.
 It’s because they are too often living in this fog that is the ecosystem that is all these connected systems.
 And this is the meeting where they can ask how one thing is connected to another, how this works here.
-And truly have someone who can answer these questions for them. ”, says Trevor.
+And truly have someone who can answer these questions for them.”

 “We use Ask-Us-Anything sessions to polish our assets.
 If someone is coming to our session and asks a question that we don’t cover in our assets, it is an immediate feedback loop that we need to address in our assets.”, says Trevor.